Skip to cookie consent Skip to main content

 Food is fuel for your body.
 But getting the right balance of calories and nutrients can be tricky.
 Intermittent fasting is one approach to eating that’s gained a lot of popularity.
 But is it a smart strategy, or a passing fad?

-“It’s not a magic cure for losing weight,” cautions Mary Hyer, RD, LDN, CCRP, a Mass General Brigham cardiac rehabilitation dietitian.
-Hyer works with patients at the Elfers Cardiovascular Center at Newton-Wellesley Hospital.
-“But the research on intermittent fasting is promising.”
+“It’s not a magic cure for losing weight, but the research on intermittent fasting is promising,” says Mary Hyer, RD, LDN, CCRP.
+Hyer is a cardiac rehabilitation dietitian with the Mass General Brigham Heart and Vascular Institute and works with patients at the Elfers Cardiovascular Center at Newton-Wellesley Hospital.

 So how does it work—and should you try it?
 Hyer shares the intermittent fasting pros, cons, and facts you should know before you start.